Glossary

 Leap seconds are deprecated.
 In 2022 the General Conference on Weights and Measures voted to abandon the practice by 2035, after decades of operational pain in computing systems.
 After deprecation, UTC will drift slowly away from solar time — at the current rate, by about a second per few decades.

 Most software handles leap seconds via “smearing” — gradually adding milliseconds to clock ticks over several hours.
-Google and Cloudflare publish their smear algorithms.
-POSIX time pretends leap seconds don’t exist at all.
+Google and Cloudflare publish their smear algorithms; AWS uses a 24-hour linear smear centred on the leap event.
+POSIX time (the basis of Unix timestamps) pretends leap seconds don’t exist at all — a Unix timestamp can never refer to the leap second itself, which means timestamps near midnight on a leap-insertion day are ambiguous if interpreted strictly.

 Related